 I research race, culture, policy, and health.
 My current work explores how patients, non-governmental organizations, and the Brazilian government, at state and federal levels, have contributed to the discourse of sickle cell disease (SCD) as a “black” disease, despite a prevailing cultural ideology of racial mixture.
 I analyze how frameworks of biology, social determinants, and policy respond to Brazilian cultural and historical ideas about race, health, identity, and legitimacy.
-Working with the theoretical tools of biological citizenship and biosociality, my work emphasizes the intimate relationships between the medical and the social.
+Working with the new conceptual frames of biocultural citizenship and bounded justice, my work emphasizes the intimate relationships between the medical and the social.
 Download my CV below.